-Tourism directly accounted for an estimated 3.7% of overall output (gross value added, at basic prices) in the State in 2017-18 (latest estimate available).
+Tourism directly accounted for an estimated 2.2% of overall output (gross value added, at basic prices) in the State in 2020-21 (latest estimate available).
+Prior to the outbreak of COVID-19 and international border closures, tourism accounted for 3.6% of overall output in 2018-19.
 The success of tourism in Queensland is to a great extent attributable to certain natural advantages such as a favourable climate for vacations and one of the finest arrays of natural attractions in Australia, including the Great Barrier Reef and its islands, hundreds of kilometres of beaches, large wilderness areas, mountain panoramas, national parks, the tropical north, the Darling Downs and the outback.